abulimov/abulimov.github.io/content/post/2021-12-02-unix-socket-snoop.md

 ### sockdump.py

-Finally, if we dig more into how the unix sockets are done in Linux kernel, we can hook *kprobe* to kernel functions like `unix_stream_sendmsg` and capture everything regardless of the method the app uses to send data to the socket.
+Finally, if we dig more into how the Unix sockets are done in Linux kernel, we can hook *kprobe* to kernel functions like `unix_stream_sendmsg` and capture everything regardless of the method the app uses to send data to the socket.

 This is exactly what nifty script called [`sockdump`](https://github.com/mechpen/sockdump) does under the hood!